-Each employee(s) shall receive three (3) personal leave days annually.
-The scheduling of leave days shall be at the sole discretion of each employee(s), provided at least forty-eight 48 hours notice is given to the Fire Chief.
-If less than forty-eight 48 hours notice is given to the Fire Chief, the personal leave day request shall be subject to the approval of the Chief for the particular day requested.
+Each employee shall receive three (3) Personal Leave days annually.
+The scheduling of

+Personal Leave days shall be at the sole discretion of each employee, provided at least forty-eight (48) hours notice is given to the Fire Chief.
+If less than forty-eight (48) hours notice is given to the Fire Chief, the Personal Leave request shall be subject to the approval of the Fire Chief for the particular day requested.